 Indicator (b).
-The staffing plan for the Alexander Juvenile Detention Center allows the management to adjust the deployment of staff as needed and in response to critical positions.
+The staffing plan for the Dillon Juvenile Detention Center allows the management to adjust the deployment of staff as needed and in response to critical positions.
 When staff call out, there is an ability to mandate staff to ensure the overall safety of residents.
-The Juvenile Detention Center has one unit.
-The unit has an officer who provides direct supervision whenever residents are present, either in or out of the rooms.
+Each unit has an officer who provides direct supervision whenever residents are present, either in or out of the rooms.
 Residents are always under the direct supervision of staff out of their rooms.
 Custody staff sits in class during school to assist in the youth's education.
-Documentation was provided to the Auditor, informing me there were no instances where the supervision minimums were not maintained in the past three years.
-The Director and supervisory staff confirmed that at no time has the facility run a shift under the minimum staffing complement of 1 to 8 staff on during waking hours and 1 to 16 during sleeping hours.
-The facility notified the Auditor that they have gone over the census at times in the past year.
-The Auditor saw the population swell during the days of the audit, with several temporary beds on the unit's housing floor or classroom.
-The facility leadership showed the Auditor how temporary beds are used and how staff are positioned during the night shifts.
-The NCD]] has staffed these facilities with a normal ratio that is better than the federally mandated minimums for direct staff coverage.
+Documentation was provided to the Auditor, informing me there were no instances where the supervision minimums were not maintained.
+The Director and supervisory staff confirmed that at no time has the facility run a shift under the minimum staffing complement of 1 to 8 staff during waking hours and 1 to 16 during sleeping hours.
+The NCDJJ has staffed these facilities with a normal ratio that is better than the federally mandated minimums for direct staff coverage.
 The Auditor reviewed the posted schedule and the master log to consider compliance.
 Residents' support staff are always available to them and did not voice a concern about a lack of staffing at any time.
-Resident were seen out of their rooms during the day and evening shifts in small numbers, but it was noticeable that the crowding was impacting some of the normal operations.

-Indicator (c) The Alexander Juvenile Detention Center maintains a minimum custody staffing ratio of one staff for every eight juveniles during waking hours and one juvenile for every sixteen juveniles on the overnight periods.
-NCDPS PREA Policy requires, " Each center director shall maintain staff ratios of a minimum of 1:8 during resident waking hours and 1:16 during resident sleeping hours, except during limited and discrete exigent circumstances, which shall be fully documented.
+Indicator (c) The C.A.
+Dillon Juvenile Detention Center maintains a minimum custody staffing ratio of one staff for every eight juveniles during waking hours and one juvenile for every sixteen juveniles on the overnight periods.
+NCDPS PREA Policy requires, "Each center director shall maintain staff ratios of a minimum of 1:8 during resident waking hours and 1:16 during resident sleeping hours, except during limited and discrete exigent circumstances, which shall be fully documented.
 Only certified staff shall be included in these ratios."
 The Auditor also confirmed the facility would never operate with one staff on the overnight shift even if the population was less than 16 residents.
 The facility documents both the population and the custody staff working the shifts in the master log book.
 This document also shows all callouts or significant incidents that would impact ratios.
 The Director confirmed that the facility had not run a shift under the minimum staffing complement.
-The auditor was provided with the staffing actuals for the week of the audit, with the ratio of hours spent awake running 4 or 5 custody staff for the population plus supervisors.
-The overnight staffing ran a consistent 3 custody staff and a supervisor for a population that ranged between 24-30 juveniles.
-The Auditor requested in advance the staffing assignments for random dates in the month leading up to the audit.
+The auditor requested and received logs/ documents that showed the number of individuals working on each unit over random dates in the two-month period before the site visit.
 These reports showed consistent staffing assignments that exceeded the required ratios.
 Observations on the tour further supported that ratios are maintained in operational practice as residents move about the building for groups, education, and recreation.
-The Auditor also reviewed the formal log and saw appropriate ratios were maintained on different dates in earlier in 2024 across day and night shifts.
-The facility does not include shift supervisors in the staff count unless there are multiple individuals working.
+The facility does not include shift supervisors in the staff count unless there are multiple supervisors working.
 Other non-custody staff are not used in the ratio calculation.

 Indicator (d).
-The PREA Coordinator, the NCDJJ Head's representative, and the facility Director each described in the interview various points of communication that occur during the year that could impact staffing and technology deployment.
-The facility director and the state PREA coordinator approve the staffing plan annually, and the most recent version was requested as it was not initially uploaded to the OAS.
-The plan is descriptive of the population and the staff-to-resident ratio expected in the unit on different shifts.
+The PREA Coordinator, the NCDJJ Head's representative, and the facility Director each described in their interviews various points of communication that occur during the year that could impact staffing and technology deployment.
+The facility Director and the state PREA coordinator approve the staffing plan annually.
+The plan describes the population and the staff-to-resident ratio expected in the unit on different shifts.
 The facility has had no PREA allegation in the past twelve months.
 The Director and PREA Coordinator both support the idea that any identified need for monitoring technology or staffing would be presented immediately upon any identified staffing or monitoring gaps.
-This commitment on NCDJJ to act swiftly was echoed in discussions with the Regional Director for Juvenile Justice.
+The commitment of NCDJJ to act swiftly was confirmed in discussions with the Regional Director for Juvenile Justice.